France detains one of the suspected killers of Jamal Khashoggi, sources say | CBC News

 I welcome the arrest of one of Jamal’s killers today in <a href="https://twitter.com/hashtag/France?src=hash&ref_src=twsrc%5Etfw">#France</a>.
 France should try him for his crime, or extradite him to a country able and willing to genuinely investigate and prosecute him as well as the person who gave the order to murder Jamal. <a href="https://t.co/naqzfujCsp">https://t.co/naqzfujCsp</a>—@mercan_resifi

 Al-Otaibi, born in 1988, "was involved in the concealment of evidence at the Saudi General Consul's residence following the killing," that report said.
-A U.S. department of Treasury report said, "The Saudi officials we are sanctioning were involved in the abhorrent killing of Jamal Khashoggi."
+A U.S. Treasury Department report said, "The Saudi officials we are sanctioning were involved in the abhorrent killing of Jamal Khashoggi."

+In her 2019 report for the United Nations, now-former UN investigator Agnes Callamard named Al-Otaibi as being part of a Saudi team that killed Khashoggi and dismembered his body before flying back to Saudi Arabia.

+Callamard, now head of rights group Amnesty International, said more confirmation was required to prove that the man held in France is the same person she identified in her report.

 A U.S. intelligence report released in March said Prince Mohammed had approved the operation to kill or capture Khashoggi.
 The Saudi government has denied any involvement by the crown prince and rejected the report's findings.